 custom_metrics_query: an SQL query with the required columns

 attribute.
 Additional columns collected with the query are added to the metric set as attributes.
 Custom queries metrics will be attached to the

-extra_connection_url_args: appends additional parameters to connection url.
+extra_connection_url_args: appends additional parameters to connection URL.
 Ex. 'applicationintent=readonly&foo=bar'

 If both port and instance are omitted, the default port of 1433 is used.